MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/number-box.md

 When a NumberBox is cleared of input, `Value` will be set to `NaN` to indicate no numerical value is present.

+### Expression evaluation

+NumberBox uses infix notation to evaluate expressions.
+In order of precedence, the allowable operators are:

+1. ^
+2. */
+3. +-

+Note that parentheses can be used to override precedence rules.

 ## Recommendations

 * `Text` and `Value` make it easy to capture the value of a NumberBox as a String or as a Double without needing to convert the value bewteen types.
 When programmatically altering the value of a NumberBox, it is recommended to do so through the `Value` property. `Value` will overwrite `Text` in initial set up.
 After the initial set up, changes to one will be progrogated to the other, but consistently making programmatic changes through `Value` helps avoid any conceptual misunderstanding that NumberBox will accept non-numeric characters through `Text`.